-After Descartes, another French philosopher, Auguste Comte, developed a new philosophical idea that had a profound impact on psychology.
-Comte coined the term positivism to describe a way positivism a term coined by Comte to describe a way of thinking that recognizes only positive facts and observable phenomena, as practised in the physical sciences of thinking that recognized only positive facts and observable phenomena.
+positivism a term coined by Comte to describe a way of thinking that recognizes only positive facts and observable phenomena, as practised in the physical sciences only positive facts and observable phenomena.
 He believed that social life is governed by laws and principles that we can discover through the methods used in the physical sciences.
 It was only a matter of time before the methods of science were applied to the study of mental phenomena conceived of in mechanistic terms.